 - Live-in carers will get to know the seniors they’re taking care of.
 One of the biggest advantages of live-in care is that the carer will eventually get to know the senior they’ve been asked to take care of.
 This will help develop a strong relationship which makes it easier for both the carer and the senior to get along.

 - It allows the elderly to live in their own homes in comfort.
 Hiring live in care means that the elderly will be able to live in their own homes without worrying about their independence.
 They’ll be able to live on the property they invested in, they’ll be able to stay with their neighbours and they’ll be familiar with their surroundings.
 This is far better than forcing them into an unfamiliar care home.

 - They’ll always have someone to speak to.
 As mentioned before, social interaction is one of the biggest needs for an elderly person.
 It helps to combat neglect and keeps them a part of society instead of being alienated due to their age difference or lack of mobility.

 - Live-in carers are trained to take care of any tasks the elderly might have.
 Whether it’s helping to clean the house, assisting in washing the elderly or even cooking for them, live-in carers have all the skills needed to take great care of their clients.

 - Live-in care is surprisingly affordable.
 Live-in care can be had for as little as £735 per week.
 This is surprisingly affordable compared to alternatives and offers far more benefits than forcing an elderly person to live in a care home.

-If you’re in need of live-in care or know an elderly person that could benefit from professional live-in care, then give Orchid Care a call or contact us today.
-Orchid Care provides 24-hour live-in care with a highly customisable service and aims to provide professional-quality service–the same level of care that we would expect for our own loved ones.
+If you’re in need of live-in care or know an elderly person that could benefit from professional live-in care, then give Orchid 24 hour live in care a call or contact us today.
+Orchid 24 hour live in care provides 24-hour live-in care with a highly customisable service and aims to provide professional-quality service–the same level of care that we would expect for our own loved ones.